Fish Report - April 14th, 2025

 Additional Notes & Tips:

-Snow access is limited; be cautious of blocked roads and deep snowdrifts.
+Snow is melting and access is improving.
+However with the melting snow we are approaching mud season on the Upper Owens.
+Be mindful of where you park and drive if you head out early.
+You might drive out on frozen mud, only to find your vehicle sitting on the frame in the mud in the afternoon when the temps get above freezing.
 Avoid taking fish out of the water in freezing temperatures to prevent eye and gill damage.
 Fishing is best between 11 AM - 3 PM when water temperatures are ideal.
 Many anglers lose prime fishing time by stopping for lunch—fish through mid-day for best success

 Crowley Lake ▼